Relief from Sciatica

 The sciatic nerve is the longest nerve in the body.
 It runs from the lower back, through the legs to the tips of the toes.
 It is very important in motor (movement) and sensory (sensation) function of the lower leg.

-Piriformis Syndrome: The piriform is a muscle of the buttock that sits very close to the sciatic nerve (in 10% of the population the sciatic nerve actually travels within the body of the piriformis muscle).
+The piriformis is a muscle of the buttock that sits very close to the sciatic nerve (in 10% of the population the sciatic nerve actually travels within the body of the piriformis muscle).
 If the piriformis is tight it can cause sciatic nerve irritation.

 Chiropractic treatments, including massage and adjustments can help relieve pressure on the sciatic nerve.
 Stretches and exercises (which we will go through with you) are vital in keeping the symptoms at bay and maintaining wellness.

-Dr Ben Smith, our Chiropractor, will take a thorough history and examination to be able to advise you on the best treatment and self help pathways to ensure optimal management of this troublesome condition.
+Ben or Faheem, our Chiropractors, will take a thorough history and examination to be able to advise you on the best treatment and self help pathways to ensure optimal management of this troublesome condition.

-If he felt that chiropractic would not be the right option for you, he would be able to advise on referral to the right person.
+If they felt that chiropractic would not be the right option for you, they would be able to advise on referral to the right person.